How to lead a successful digital team

-Leading a successful digital team can be tough.
-There are KPIs to hit, deadlines to reach and a whole load of different personality types to manage.
-So how do you rise to the challenge?
+Leading a successful digital team can be challenging.
+There are KPIs to hit, deadlines to reach and a whole gallery of different personalities to manage.
+How do you rise to the challenge?

-To help you get started we’ve put together some guidelines for leading your team to success.
+To help you get started we’ve put together guidelines for leading your team to success.

-For accelerated innovation, become an expert in Google Sprint.
+For accelerated innovation, you can acquaint yourself with the design sprint principles.
 It will help you design, prototype and test ideas on customers in record time.

-However much you value innovation, without funding it just ain't gonna happen.
+However much you value innovation, without funding it just won’t happen.
 So as a digital leader, it’s your job to make sure a lack of funds doesn’t cause your design, prototyping and testing to grind to a halt.

 To get leadership buy-in for your innovation project, be prepared to write up an operational plan for your short-term, medium-term and long-term goals, including plenty of metrics and milestones.

-Are they up for the challenge or do they need replacement?
+Are your digital tools up for the challenge or do they need replacement?
 You’ve put together the perfect team—now it’s time to take an inventory of your tools.
 There are a few must-haves to ensure the smooth running of your project: